Lulu Belle Madison White

-Lulu (or Lula) Belle Madison White (August 31, 1900 – July 6, 1957) was a teacher and civil rights activist in Texas during the 1940s and 1950s.
+Lulu Belle Madison White (August 31, 1900 – July 6, 1957) was a teacher and civil rights activist in Texas during the 1940's and 1950's.
 In 1939, White was named as the president of the Houston chapter of the National Association for the Advancement of Colored People (NAACP) before becoming executive secretary of the branch in 1943.
 Under her leadership, the Houston chapter of the NAACP more than doubled in size from 1943 to 1948.

 Early life

 White was born in Elmo, Texas in 1900 to Henry Madison and Easter Madison.
 Her father had been born enslaved in 1857 in Mississippi, where at the age of twenty he married Easter Norwood.
 Lulu was the eleventh of their twelve children, seven of whom were born in Hattiesburg, Mississippi, before Henry and Easter Madison moved the family to Elmo after 1891.

 Elmo was a predominately black community thirty-five miles north of Dallas.
 The region was noted for its especially racist customs, and this helped incite White to become a civil rights activist.
 Her father encouraged White to receive an education.